-Having spent 2 days in Budapest exploring the best of what the city has to offer we were now looking for options on best day trips from Budapest.
+During our Central Europe Trip we had spent 2 days in Budapest exploring the best of what the city has to offer.
+We had one more day in the city and we’re now looking for options on best day trips from Budapest.
 We stumbled upon the charming historical town of Eger.
 Eger is a small town with pastel-colored houses, squares, monuments and loads of history.

 The buses from Budapest to Eger leave from Puskas Ferenc Stadion station which falls on the M2 (Red) metro line.
 The frequency of the bus is good with two buses running every hour.
 The bus winding through the lush countryside and small vineyards take you around 2 hours.

 It’s good to know that the Euro does not work in most of the places in Budapest.
 Few cafes do accept Euros but would tend to change in Forint depending on rough conversion rates.
 It’s better to exchange some money and keep the local currency available at all times.

 The ticket for the bus to Eger can be bought in the bus station or directly from the driver.
 And both of them accept only Forints.
 If you are in short of the local currency the only possible option is to withdraw some from the ATM in the bus station.
 Make note that Eger is a small town and it is very much possible that the cafes and shops there do not accept Euro as well.

 There is an information office at the bus station where you can get a walking tour map with a brief on each attraction which we found really very helpful as we hadn’t found much info on the internet on things to do and see in Eger other than some prominent landmarks.

 When you exit the bus station and look around the first thing you will see is the dome and the two bell towers of the magnificent cathedral.